 Be careful with your private settings

 If you’re looking for a job, we highly recommend checking your privacy settings across all your social media.
 We all know social media is just for a bit of fun, but nowadays all recruiters check you out online to see what kind of person you are before putting you forward for a role.
-You can make your IG private, maybe think about this if you don’t want recruiters to see your photos.
+If you run a business online or are generating a small revenue off of social media networks, you better ensure that you get enough likes and followers from Marketing Heaven before your profile gets checked.
+On the other hand, you can make your IG private, maybe think about this if you don’t want recruiters to see your photos.

 Don’t apply for every job

 One of the most important job hunting tips we can share is that you’ll often find more luck getting an interview if you focus your search on jobs that you’re qualified for, rather than sending your CV to every single role you find on google.
 Before you start job hunting, take the time to decide what type of job you’re seeking, and really focus on those roles which you know you have the experience to really nail.